lorcalhost/BTB-manager-telegram/README.md

 - `606743502` is the `user_id`

 You can find your `user_id` by sending a Telegram message to [@userinfobot](https://t.me/userinfobot).

+Note:
+If the bot is not responsive after using the *Update Telegram Bot* function something might have gone wrong and you need to manually restart *BTB Manager Telegram*.
 </p>
 </details>
 </br>